HarryP101/FlaskDBWork/README.md

 In order to run it, simply navigate to the source directory where app.py is located and use 'flask run'

-This will run the web application for the http api for getting historical data
+This will run the http api for getting historical data.
+Navigate to the view https://yourdomainname/GetCurrencyRates/<date> to get historical data displayed.
+I am not saving this to the database currently, but it would be simple to pass an instance of the Database object to app.py and save historical data in it.

-Running FixerIngester.py will load the data and save it to the database url specified in the file.
+Running FixerIngester.py will load the latest data and save it to the database url specified in the file.
 I ran out of time, but one of the additional things I would have done would be to save the database url as an environment variable, then get it using os.environ.
 This has the benefit of not showing up in source control and also making sure it points to the right location on different machines, if its been configured.